About this site

 Nitro is supported as well.
 When using the calculators, an option to enter a percentage of nitro up to 100% is available.
 Percentages are calculated either by weight or by volume.
-This option allows you to test your setup using methanol but also by adding percentages of nitro.
+This option allows you to test your setup using methanol while also by adding percentages of nitro to your setup.

 Currently normally aspirated and supercharged fuel injected engines are supported.
 This should accommodate a majority of racers.
 We also have procedures for turbocharged racing engines, 2 cycle, and rotary engines as well. (contact us for info about these engines) We are not supporting carbureted engines at this time.
 If you are unsure if our site will work with your engine, please contact us for further assistance.

-The first time you log in to ProCalc, you will be prompted to create a baseline using easily accessible information regarding your engine.
-An air-fuel ratio will be created from that and can be used as a starting point for fine-tuning your setup and for learning about air-fuel ratio.
+The first time you log in to ProCalc, you will be prompted to create a baseline using easily accessible information about your engine setup.
+An air/fuel ratio will be created from that and can be used as a starting point for fine-tuning your setup and for learning about air/fuel ratio.
 In addition there is an extensive help, example, and troubleshooting section along with detailed help videos available to ProCalc members.

 There are many plans in development for the site.
 If you have ideas for features, please contact us.

 We have written several articles for our website and for various publications.
 These may assist you with weather data and engine tuning.
 Hopefully they will help you get more use out of this site.
 Check this page often for the latest articles.